-Our Vegetable Club is a weekly subscription of delicious Asian vegetables and herbs running from May 29 to Nov 6, 2025.
+Our Asian Vegetable Club is a weekly subscription of delicious East Asian vegetables and herbs running from May 28 to October 29, 2026.

-Each share will include 7-9 items at their absolute peak, and will be available for pickup every Thursday from 4-8 p.m. at the NYC location of your choosing.
-You’ll also receive a weekly email including info about the veggies, recipes and preservation methods from across the AAPI cosmos, and notes from our farmers. :)
+Each share will include locally grown produce at its absolute peak, and will be available for pickup every Thursday from 4 to 8 p.m. at the NYC location of your choosing.
+You’ll also receive a weekly newsletter including info about the veggies, recipes and preservation methods from across the AAPI cosmos, and notes from our farmers, and an invitation to join our WhatsApp Community. :)

 When you become a member of the Vegetable Club, you’ll play a vital role in building a community-owned food system that centers farmer livelihood, the restoration of life in interdependent ecosystems, and reciprocity between farmers, land, and community.